Chair: Kathy McDonald, 905-939-7617

 - Quilt/Wall Hanging must be solely made and machine quilted by the exhibitor and exhibited and judged at a local Ontario Association of Agricultural Societies (OAAS) Fair to be eligible for this competition.

 - Quilt/Wall Hanging to be measured on the perimeter.
-Total perimeter measurement to be a minimum of 192 inches or 480 cm.
+Total perimeter measurement to be a minimum of 324 inches.
 Note the article can be square, rectangular etc.

 - Judging will occur at local fairs and district levels.
 A Provincial Grand Champion Machine Quilted Quilt/Wall Hanging will be selected at the Annual OAAS Convention.